-You won't find a more versatile board in the solar system than the Capita Mercury Snowboard.
-Utilizing space age tech, the Mercury crushes everything from narrow chutes and deep pow to huge kickers and icy pipes--as long as you can handle its astronomically powerful ride, that is.
-The All-Terrain V1 profile is mostly camber for powerful pop and reliable edge hold, with rocker outside the bindings to help it float in deep snow and add a bit of forgiveness on hardpack.
+For those who just show up to resort with no plan other than to rip, the Capita Mercury Snowboard uses space age tech to crush everything from narrow chutes and deep pow to huge kickers and icy pipes.
+The Resort V2 profile is mostly camber for powerful pop and reliable edge hold, with rocker outside the bindings to help it float in deep snow and add a bit of forgiveness on hardpack.
 The medium-stiff flex provides the stability and response you want for bombing into huge jumps and pointing it down steeps, but it's still capable of greasing the occasional rail too.
 Holysheet fiberglass is more powerful and dynamic than standard glass layups, and the Magic Bean resin holding it together is eco-friendlier to boot.
-New Amplitex V-Tech Amplifier delivers the dynamic response of carbon with the smooth, damp feel of flax so you can charge through rough terrain with control.
-Featuring twice the molecular density of the Superdrive base, the new Ultradrive base offers unmatched speed and durability to ensure you're flying at mach speeds no matter where you are on the mountain.
+Amplitex V-Tech Amplifier tech delivers the dynamic response of carbon with the smooth, damp feel of flax so you can charge through rough terrain with control.
+The Hyperdrive drive base offers unmatched speed and durability to ensure you're flying at mach speeds no matter where you are on the mountain.

 Options, sizes, colors available on Backcountry

 ships and sold by Backcountry

 *Shipping and Returns: Some exclusions apply, see cart on Backcountry for details